 All great websites are human-centered.
 They’re intuitive, easy to use, and tailored for their users.

 This means that anyone that lands on the website will immediately know how to navigate it and how to use it to complete whatever it is they’re trying to do.
+When you are creating a business website, you need to make sure this is easy.

 A website is like a waiter at a restaurant; it serves as the primary point of contact between a company and its customers.
 Truly great websites capitalize on that and make sure to offer users an enjoyable experience.